-Link to Strategic Objectives of Shaping our Future Wellbeing: Please tick as relevant 1. .
-Reduce health inequalities 6.
-6. Have a planned care system where demand and capacity are in balance 2.
-Deliver outcomes that matter to people Х 7.
-7. Be a great place to work and learn 3.
-All take responsibility for improving our health and wellbeing g 8. de se ork better togeth liver care and su ctors, making be d technology upport across care х 4.
-Offer services that deliver the population health our citizens are entitled to expect 9.
-Reduce harm, waste and variation sustainably making best use of the resources available to us х 5.
-As a second seco х Five Ways of Working (Sustainable Development Principles) considered Please tick as relevant Pre evention X Long term x Integratio n Collaboration х Involvement
+Link to Strategic Objectives of Shaping our Future Wellbeing: Please tick as relevant 1.
+Reduce he educe health inequalities 6.
+Have a planned care system where demand and capacity are in balance 2.
+Deliver out comes that mat ter to x 7.
+Be and learn 3.
+All take res our health a 8.
+Work better together with partners to deliver care and support across care sectors, making best use of our people and technology 4.
+Offer services that deliver the population health our citizens are entitled to expect Reduce harm, waste and variation sustainably making best use of the resources available to us 5. cel at teaching, l improvement a /ironment where and pi x Five Ways of Working (Sustainable Development Principles) considered Please tick as relevant Pre evention x Long term x In tegratio egration Collaboration x Involvement